 At the last booth upon exiting the Ho Chi Minh airport, Song Viet is a fixed price taxi service that will arrange your transportation into the city and also provide SIM card services.
 We cannot advise it enough for all first-time guests to make a beeline for Song Viet.
 Even though it’s a bit pricier than the other alternatives (not by much thought,) the convenience of a one-stop shop is well worth it to any newcomers.
 Be aware – fake Song Viet drivers will try to approach you.
 Do not go with them.
 Instead, go straight to the ticket counter and pick up a ticket.
 An agent will then escort you straight to your vehicle.
 There have been instances of the taxi drivers demanding a tip at the end of the ride, but do not feel the need to.
 Overall, this service is the best for those looking for hassle-free transportation.

-GRAB: Not only is a ride sharing app convenient, it is also the cheapest mode of transportation in Vietnam.
+GRAB: Not only is a ride-sharing app convenient, it is also the cheapest mode of transportation in Vietnam.
 You cannot download Grab without a working phone number so install the app before your arrival.
 With the SIM card in place, you can use either Grab or even a local, cheaper alternative called Go Viet.
 A ride to the city center should round in at about 100,000 to 150,000 VND.
 For people coming in past midnight, it can even clock in at less than 100,000 VND.
 You can pay either in cash or credit.
 Bear in mind, Go Viet only has motorbikes at the moment, so if you have luggage, then stick to Grab.

 Grab drivers tend to have limited English ability so you may find yourself struggling to communicate your pick-up.
 Vietnamese people are quite obliging and will help you translate if need be.
 There is a Burger King stand to the far right of the exit.
 This is always a good landmark for drivers who are hard up with English.
 But there is one on the departure floor too so be clear!